onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 ~~~~~~~~~~

 Each object or field name in the eventName being registered is followed
-by a ‘qualifier’, which consists of a colon and two curly braces, for
+by a 'qualifier', which consists of a colon and two curly braces, for
 example:

-    ``"objectOrFieldName: { }"``
+    ``objectOrFieldName: { }``

 The curly braces contain meta-information about that object or field
-name (also known as the ‘element’), such as whether it is required to be
+name (also known as the 'element'), such as whether it is required to be
 present, what values it may have, what handling it should trigger, etc…

 Semantics have been defined for the following types of meta-information